Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Trapped-ion quantum processor with optical qudits

-Qudit manipulation on the quadrupole $\,^2S_{1/2}(F=0,m_F=0) \to \,^2D_{3/2}(F=2,m_F=k)$ transitions is performed with a frequency doubled diode master-oscillator power-amplified laser system generating at with fundamental wavelength of 871 nm.
+Qudit manipulation on the quadrupole $\,^2S_{1/2}(F=0,m_F=0) \to \,^2D_{3/2}(F=2,m_F=k)$ transitions is performed with a frequency doubled diode master-oscillator power-amplified laser system generating at fundamental wavelength of 871 nm.
 The oscillator is locked to a high-finesse external optical cavity made from ultra-low-expansion (ULE) glass providing the spectral linewidth of less than 30 Hz~\cite{Kolachevsky2018}.
 The linewidth was directly measured by spectroscopy of the qudit transition.
 The laser beam at 435.5 nm is split into two parts, one of which addresses ions globally along the trap axis and is used for two-qudit gates.
 The second part illuminates ions orthogonally to the trap axis and enables one to address ions individually.
 To address a particular ion, a pair of acousto-optic deflector (AOD) and acousto-optic modulator (AOM) is used.
-First of them allows spatial scanning of the addressing beam through ions, while the second one is used for the beam frequency tuning and fast switching.
+The former allows spatial scanning of the addressing beam through ions, while the latter is used for the beam frequency tuning and fast switching.
+We note that although the global addressing for entangling operations can be used for proof-of-principle demonstration, it prevents scaling of this system to larger number of ions.
+In following experiments we plan to replace it with two individual addressing beams orthogonal to the trap axis and, thus using radial modes of motion for particles entanglement.
+Although it requires more complex modulation of the addressing beams due to small spectral separation of radial modes, it is a well established approach for scalable manipulation for systems of dozens of ions within the trap \cite{Monroe2016, Monroe2019, Blatt2021-3, blumel2021power}.

 After the state initialization, a resolved-sideband technique~\cite{Monroe1995} via $|0\rangle \to |1\rangle$ transition is used to achieve a ground state cooling of both axial modes of ion motion.
 The mean number of phonons in the stretch mode, used for ions entanglement, achieves $n_{\rm st}=0.079\pm0.013$.